-Given the majority of mobile carriers that bleach the IP/ECN codepoint, we complement the set of mobile networks we measure with 7 additional operators active in 4 countries other than the ones with MONROE coverage (i.e., Elisa (FI), DNA (FI), Vodafone (DE), Blau (DE), Vodafone (UK), O2 (UK), Base (BE)).
+4We observe that the TCP 3WHS is established between the client and the proxy first and when the HTTP GET is issued, the proxy establishes a connection with the server codepoint, we complement the set of mobile networks we measure with 7 additional operators active in 4 countries other than the ones with MONROE coverage (i.e., Elisa (FI), DNA (FI), Vodafone (DE), Blau (DE), Vodafone (UK), O2 (UK), Base (BE)).
 For these, we run a limited set of measurements only against four servers (two that we control and two that run in the wild).
 We find that out of the seven mobile carriers, 3 of them (DNA (FI), Vodafone (UK), O2 (UK)) present the same IP/ECN bleaching behavior in the first hop as the other 7.5 carriers we identified in MONROE.

 Good news: ECN fields do not cause packet drop.
-Through our client-side, end-to-end tests, we find that, irrespective of the TCP/ECN flags and IP/ECN codepoint combination, for the 6.5M paths tested, the packets sent using different TCP/ECN value combinations are acknowledged by the other end.
+As previously mentioned, Tracebox is unsuited for measuring traversal of the TCP/ECN flags because the deployed router base implements RFC792.
+In our dataset, we find that only 2,4% of routers (11k out of 468k) along the paths we tested are RFC1812-compliant.
+Through our client-side, end-toend tests, we find that, irrespective of the TCP/ECN flags and IP/ECN codepoint combination, for the 6,5M paths tested, the packets sent using different TCP/ECN value combinations are acknowledged by the other end.
 We find this to be true for SYNs (we receive a SYN/ACK back), for data packets and FINs (we received ACKs back).
 It is true both for mobile and wired operators.
 This does not means the ECN related fields arrive at the other end unchanged though (we know it is not the case for the ECN field in the IP header, as per the previous finding).
 Through the client/server experiments, we observe that while the IP/ECN field is frequently bleached, all tested paths forward the TCP flags unchanged, except for the paths going through the mobile operators that use a non-ECN-capable proxy on port 80 (i.e., Movistar (ES) and TIM(IT)).
 Vodafone (IT) uses an ECN-capable proxy that honors the TCP flags.
-As previously mentioned, Tracebox is unsuited for measuring traversal of the TCP/ECN flags because the deployed router base implements RFC792.
-In our dataset, we find that only 2.4 percent of routers (11k out of 468k) along the paths we tested are RFC1812compliant.

 Good news: ECN++ support is as good as ECN support.
-As described in the two earlier findings, we observe that in the 6.5M paths tested, ECN++ packets are treated by the network in the same way as ECN packets.
+As described in the two earlier findings, we observe that in the 6,5M paths tested, ECN++ packets are treated by the network in the same way as ECN packets.
 In other words, ECN bleaching occurs as often in SYN, PureACKs and FIN packets as in data packets.
 The combinations of the ECN related fields used by ECN++ are not discarded or bleached more often than when used in ECN.
-Furthermore, AccECN negotiation in the TCP header traverses the paths we tested, except for the case on in-path proxies.

-Good news: 61percent of Alexa top 500k server supports ECN.
-We used the results of the experiments we describe in \S -0b, which we ran against Alexa top 500k web servers.
-Our finding corroborates the acceleration of ECN deployment reported in previous work [4], [8].
-We also observe that 3.51percent of servers (10,709) support ECN in the SYN/ACK, a slight increase over the 1.3percent reported in [4].
+Good news: 61% of Alexa top 500k server supports ECN.
+We used the results of the experiments we describe in § 4.2, which we ran against Alexa top 500k web servers.
+Our finding corroborate the acceleration of ECN deployment reported in previous work [17, 31].
+We also observe that 3.51% of servers (10,709) support ECN in the SYN/ACK, a slight increase over the 1.3% reported in [31].
 Five of them answer with ECT(1) in the SYN/ACK, while the others use ECT(0).